-The communistic household, in which most or all of the women belong to one and the same gens, while the men come from various gentes, is the material foundation of that supremacy of the women which was general in primitive times...
-The reports of travellers and missionaries, I may add, to the effect that women among savages and barbarians are overburdened with work in no way contradict what has been said.
-The division of labour between the two sexes is determined by quite other causes than by the position of woman in society.
+The communistic household, in which most or all of the women belong to one and the same gens, while the men come from various gentes, is the material foundation of that supremacy of the women which was general in primitive times. . . .
+The reports of travelers and missionaries, I may add, to the effect that women among savages and barbarians are overburdened with work in no way contradict what has been said.
+The division of labor between the two sexes is determined by quite other causes than by the position of woman in society.
 Among peoples where the women have to work far harder than we think suitable, there is often much more real respect for women than among our Europeans.
-The lady of civilisation, surrounded by false homage and estranged from all real work, has an infinitely lower social position than the hard-working woman of barbarism, who was regarded among her people as a real lady (lady, frowa, Frau, mistress) and who was also a lady in character.
+The lady of civilization, surrounded by false homage and estranged from all real work, has an infinitely lower social position than the hard-working woman of barbarism, who was regarded among her people as a real lady (lady, frowa, Frau-mistress) and who was also a lady in character.
+Engels, Origin of the Family.

-^{} Quoted by Morgan in Ancient Society, Chicago, 1907, p464 Ed.
+^{} Quoted by Morgan in Ancient Society, Chicago, 1907, p.
+464-Ed.

-3. THE END OF MOTHER-RIGHT.
+3. THE END OF MOTHER-RIGHT